-Monitoring and Review
+Monitoring & Review

-The Finance and Operational Support Officer will be a central point of information and advice about the Policy and will co-ordinate, monitor and review its implementation.
-The Chief Executive will present the record of complaints and an annual summary to the Board.
+The Office Manager will be a central point of information and advice about the Comments, Complaints and Compliments Policy and will co-ordinate, monitor and review its implementation.
+The Chief Executive will present the record of complaints for review quarterly by the Executive Committee and an annual summary will be reported to the Board.